 Long story short, I annoyed them so much that eventually they agreed to send me to Tehran.
 When I got there, I thought I would be sent to the address listed on my orders, which happened to be close to our home.
 Then I realized, no, I had to be reassigned again and they sent me somewhere else.
 That place brought its own interesting experiences.
 On the first day, when they were deciding what post to give me, one of them looked at me and said, “Hey, aren’t you the guy who was in the protests fighting us a few months ago????”
 And yes, I was in many of those protests; like many others.
 My tongue froze and I instantly turned pale!
 I thought, shit, now they’re going to shut me up for real.
 Then he laughed and said he was just messing with me.

 Later, a nice guy named Behnam came down from the upper floor, chatted with me casually, then told the person in charge that everything was fine.
 After that, they assigned me to become responsible for handling judicial case files for the whole unit!
 All names, all cases, I had to go through them all...
 In that new place also I could see all kinds of people.
-The most passionate among them was an amazing person named Morteza.
+The most passionate among them was a great person named Morteza.
 I somehow kinda became deeply devoted to him intellectually and personally.
 I was even telling my mother good things about those guys to know that not everyone there is bad.
-I think it was then when my brother saw me praising such a good man in front of my mother, that he became resentful of him and his family/uncle.
+I think it was then when my brother saw me praising such a good man in front of my mother, that he became resentful of him and his family; mainly his uncle who was a true patriot.
 Of course, there were idiots too.
 I remember a guy who had joined that organization to become an official force.
 He had a bachelor’s degree in some useless field and were mocking us conscripts, saying, “You idiots, when you leave here, people like me will become your bosses, because they give us free rank and position in all those companies out there!”
 This is exactly why so many people hate Sepah; which is one of the stupid things that the leader promotes in Sepah which has turned against that organization.

-In the military, prayer and fasting were officially mandatory, but I, and a few other conscripts, never joined those prayers and were not fasting durin the month of Ramazan.
-When it was time for prayer, we would slip into a room, lock the door, and hide so no one would notice.
-We even had a special knock: if someone used that rhythm, we’d open the door.
-One day we were exposed; someone knocked in exactly the same rhythm.
+In the military, prayer and fasting were officially mandatory, but I, together with a few other conscripts, never joined those prayers and were not fasting during the month of Ramazan.
+We were not againts God or prayer, but we were doing it mainly because it was mandatory, and we did not want to bend to the orders and comply with what we were forced to do.
+I remember when it was time for the noon's prayers, we were slipping into a room, lock the door, and hide so no one would notice.
+We even had a special knock: if someone used that rhythm, we’d open the door; but one day we were exposed; someone knocked in exactly the same rhythm.
 I looked around, realized everyone who knew the code was already inside, and silently signaled not to open the door.
 But one very suspicious guy rushed forward and opened it anyway.
 We were all punished.
 I still think he was the one who gave us away.

 I remember one of those "upstairs guys" had developed serious psychological problems.
 I knew about it because I was assigned to handle case files.
 Sometimes, when no one was around, he’d come and talk to me.
 I never fully trusted him as he was intelligence after all; so I was mostly listening.